 Ms. Frost shared a 2nd publication, "Hospital Guide for Youth Mental Health Crisis in Nevada".
+The publication was targeted for families who may be currently in a crisis.
 The content was designed to be easily digestible, parent-friendly, and provide information when a youth may be experiencing a mental health crisis that may lead to hospitalization.
 It explains that a mental health crisis hold is a legal law in the State of Nevada which allows certain professionals to protect a youth who is experiencing a mental health crisis so they don't hurt themselves or others.
 It explains voluntary vs. involuntary hospitalizations, expectations, patient rights, discharge, continuing care, and explains the law and process.
 Links to resources, services, and assistance were included, as well as a transition planning tool for discharge.
 The publications will be available in both Spanish and English and Ms. Frost will let everyone know when they are ready for distribution.

 10. For Possible Action.
-Discussion of Specialized Foster Homes Provider Concerns and Possible Determination of Recommendations for Addressing those Concerns - Sandy Arguello, Executive Director at Koinonia; Jennifer Bevacqua, Eagle Quest, and Nevada Youth Care Providers
+Discussion of Specialized Foster Homes Provider Concerns and Possible Determination of Recommendations for Addressing those Concerns - Sandy Arguello,

+Executive Director at Koinonia; Jennifer Bevacqua, Eagle Quest, and Nevada Youth Care Providers